-Grant Thompson (NOAA-AFSC) gave an overview of the November 2019 JGPT and BSAI GPT meetings and on recommendations for BSAI groundfish OFLs and ABCs.
-Jim Ianelli (NOAA-AFSC) presented the EBS pollock stock assessment, Dana Hanselman (NOAA-AFSC) presented the sablefish stock assessment, and Grant Thompson presented the BS and AI Pacific cod assessments.
+Grant Thompson (NMFS-AFSC) gave an overview of the November 2019 Joint and BSAI Plan Team meetings and on recommendations for BSAI groundfish OFLs and ABCs.
+Jim Ianelli (NMFS-AFSC) presented the EBS pollock stock assessment, Dana Hanselman (NMFS-AFSC) presented the sablefish stock assessment, and Grant Thompson presented the BS and AI Pacific cod assessments.

-The SSC received a presentation by Jim Ianelli (NOAA-AFSC), Sara Cleaver (NPFMC) and Chris Lunsford (NOAA-AFSC) on the November 2019 GOA GPT meeting and on GOA groundfish OFL and ABC recommendations.
-Steve Barbeaux (NOAA-AFSC) presented the GOA Pacific cod stock assessment.
+The SSC received a presentation by Jim Ianelli (NOAA-AFSC), Sara Cleaver (NPFMC) and Chris Lunsford (NOAA-AFSC) on the November 2019 GOA Plan Team meeting and on GOA groundfish OFL and ABC recommendations.
+Steve Barbeaux presented the GOA Pacific cod stock assessment.
 The SSC reviewed the SAFE chapters and 2019 OFLs with respect to status determinations for GOA and BSAI groundfish.
 The SSC-approved models indicated that no stocks were subject to overfishing in 2019.
 Also, in reviewing the status of stocks with reliable biomass reference points (all Tier 3 and above stocks and rex sole), the SSC concurs that these stocks are not overfished or approaching an overfished condition.

-To streamline and simplify the SSC report, recommended ABC/OFL's and area apportionments are summarized exclusively in Table 1 (BSAI) and Table 2 (GOA).
-Recommendations that differ from GPT(s) are marked in bold.
+In an effort to streamline and simplify the SSC report our recommended ABC/OFL's and area apportionments are summarized exclusively in Table 1 (BSAI) and Table 2 (GOA).
+Recommendations that differ from Plan Team(s) are marked in bold.

 Table 1.
-SSC recommendations for BSAI groundfish OFLs and ABCs for 2020 and 2021 are shown with the 2019 OFL, ABC, TAC, and catch amounts in metric tons (2019 catches through November 2nd, 2019, from AKR Catch Accounting include CDQ).
+SSC recommendations for BSAI groundfish OFLs and ABCs for 2020 and 2021 are shown with the 2019 OFL, ABC, TAC, and Catch amounts in metric tons (2019 catches through November 2nd, 2019, from AKR Catch Accounting include CDQ).
 Recommendations are marked in bold where SSC recommendations differ from those of the BSAI Plan Team.
 The sablefish OFL is duplicated in this table and in Table 2 (and added into the totals for both), because the SSC recommends that it be Alaskawide.